Resume 101: Make These Mistakes and You Have No Shot

 What does this mean for you as a job seeker?
 It means if you make a mistake on your resume, you are out before you have a chance to even talk about why you want to work at a company or why your experience makes you the best candidate for the job.

-In this week’s “Three for Thursday,” we examine some of the top resume mistakes employers hate thanks to a survey from our friends over at CareerBuilder.
+This week, we examine some of the top resume mistakes employers hate thanks to a survey from our friends over at CareerBuilder.
 We have also reached out to some recruiters in the industry to provide some feedback on these mistakes, and what you can do to avoid them as well.

 Lying on Your Resume is a Bad Thing